LJTalks/youtubeapi/README.md

 The data fetched includes video titles, publication dates, view counts, like counts, comment counts, and more.

+The app currently fetches video details, including titles, publication dates, view counts, like counts, comment counts, and engagement rates.
+Users can search for data by inputting a YouTube channel name or channel ID.
+The data can be exported into a CSV file for further analysis.

-This app is currently under development, with plans to allow users to input their own channel IDs, store data in a database, and provide a basic front-end interface.
+This app is in continuous development, with plans to expand its features further, such as storing data in a database for user access and providing additional analytics.

-## Features
+## Current Features

-Fetches data for YouTube videos from a given channel.
+Fetches data for YouTube videos from a user-provided channel name or channel ID.

+Calculates and displays engagement metrics, such as likes-to-views and comments-to-views ratios.

+Option to export video data to a CSV file for further analysis.

+Integrates with the YouTube Data API for fetching real-time data.

+## Upcoming Features

-Stores video information (e.g., video ID, title, view count) in a PostgreSQL database.
+Store fetched video information in a PostgreSQL database for better access and future analytics.

-Plans for a basic front-end interface where users can input their channel IDs and fetch video data.
+A front-end interface where users can log in and store their own channel data for easy access and ongoing analytics.

-Data is retrieved using the YouTube Data API and is stored securely, with API keys handled via environment variables.
+Provide insights into video performance metrics such as subscriber growth, watch time, and audience demographics (depending on YouTube API limitations).

 ## Tech Stack